tubbo/homer/README.md

 framework, it attempts to assume little about your system, instead allowing you to customize your shell the way you see fit.
-Homer's main philosophy is that having a stellar shell configuration should be much easier.
+Homer's main philosophy is that having a stellar shell configuration should be much easier than it is today.

 ## How It Works

-Homer is effectively a Git repo and shell manager that is accessible from anywhere on the machine.
-It's written entirely in ZSH shell script in a way that's both performant and highly accurate.
+Homer is effectively a Git repo and shell extension manager that is accessible from anywhere on the machine.
+It's written entirely in [ZSH][] shell script, but you don't have to use ZSH to gain its benefits.
 Homer is actually nothing more than a set of conventions, some shell scripts to make complex tasks easier, and some useful/sane defaults for ZSH.
 Homer's components are tools that wrap a Git repository and your ZSH